 We value your privacy and the privacy of your website visitors.
 Crazy Egg is GDPR compliant.
-We are also compliant with the standards of other industry-specific privacy policies (such as Health Care and Financial).
+We also comply with industry-specific privacy policies (Health Care and Financial) standards.

-Apart from this information, we do not collect any other Personal Identifiable Information (PII) in our Snapshot or AB Testing features and all IP addresses are anonymized.
-Site visitors are assigned a unique user identifier, UUID, so that Crazy Egg can keep track of returning visitors without relying on any personal information, such as the IP address.
+When tracking data of our customer's website, we do not collect any other Personal Identifiable Information (PII) in our Snapshots or AB Testing features, and all IP addresses are anonymized.
+Site visitors are assigned a unique user identifier, UUID, so Crazy Egg can keep track of returning visitors without relying on personal information, such as the IP address.

-IP addresses of visitors are always suppressed before being stored.
-We set the last octet of IPv4 addresses, all connections to Crazy Egg are made via IPv4, to 0 to ensure the full IP address is never written to disk.
+IP addresses of visitors are always anonymized before being stored.
+We set the last octet of IPv4 addresses to 0 to ensure the full IP address is never written to disk.
 For example, if a visitor's IP address is 18.104.22.168, it will be stored as 22.214.171.124.
-The first three octets of the IP addresses are only used to determine the geographic location of the visitor.
+The first three octets of the IP addresses are only used to determine the visitor's geographic location.

 The Recordings feature can record the various pages on your site.
-When collecting data with Recordings, Crazy Egg automatically suppresses keystroke data on all input fields.
+Crazy Egg automatically suppresses keystroke data on all input fields when collecting data with Recordings.
 In all cases, the data is suppressed client-side, the visitor’s browser, which means it never reaches our servers.

-We believe it is important to ensure that sensitive customer information is kept private and this is reflective in how we process our Recordings feature.
-When a visitor types in an input field, we mask the typed characters.
-We've gone further and built a tool to block sensitive customer information that you have control over (and are responsible to handle) by excluding elements in recordings.
+We believe it is essential to ensure that sensitive customer information is kept private, reflected in how we track data in our Recordings feature.
+When visitors type in an input field, we mask the typed characters.
+We've built a tool to block sensitive customer information that you have control over (and are responsible for handling) by excluding elements in recordings.

-Our Security and Privacy Governance is made up of our executive team.
 We regularly review our policies and processes for efficiencies and improvements.
-Ensuring that staff has training in proper data management, privacy and security awareness and an understanding of the accountability and expectations to our customers in this area.
-All employees sign a Non-Disclosure Agreement and restricted in their access to only the data they require to complete their work.
+Ensuring staff has training in proper data management, privacy and security awareness, and an understanding of the accountability and expectations of our customers in this area.
+All employees sign a Non-Disclosure Agreement and are restricted to accessing only the data required to complete their work.

-Access to your account data stored on our System is restricted within Crazy Egg to employees who have a need to know this information to perform their job function, for example, to provide customer support, or to maintain infrastructure.
+Access to your account data stored on our System is restricted within Crazy Egg to employees who need to know this information to perform their job function, for example, to provide customer support or maintain infrastructure.

-Crazy Egg requires the use of single sign-on, strong passwords and/or 2-factor authentication for all employees to access production servers for the Crazy Egg Service.
+Crazy Egg requires using single sign-on, strong passwords, and/or 2-factor authentication for all employees to access production servers for the Crazy Egg Service.
 SSH Key-Based authentication is used for server access.

 Crazy Egg has implemented several employee job controls to help protect the information stored on the Crazy Egg Service:

-- All employees are required to sign confidentiality agreements prior to accessing our production systems.
+- All employees are required to sign confidentiality agreements before accessing our production systems.

-- All employees are required to receive security and privacy training at the time of hire, as well as quarterly security and/or privacy awareness training.
+- All employees receive security and privacy training at the time of hire and quarterly security and/or privacy awareness training.

 - Employee access to production systems that contain your data is logged and audited.

-- Employees are subject to disciplinary action, including but not limited to termination, if they are found to have abused their access to customer data.
+- Employees are subject to disciplinary action, including but not limited to termination, if they have abused their access to customer data.

-We have an Incident Response Plan designed to promptly and systematically respond to security and availability incidents that may arise.
-The incident response plan is tested and refined on a regular basis.
+We have an Incident Response Plan designed to promptly and systematically respond to possible security and availability incidents.
+The incident response plan is tested and refined regularly.